We’ve done the math and the results are in: Don’t expect great sex to be a beneficial calorie-burner — or the best way to get better at sex.

 According to science, working out for better sex sounds like a better deal than using sex as a workout.
 In fact, the calories burned is something like a cherry on top after a satisfying meal.
 (The satisfying meal being our better sex workout, and the cherry on the top being the extra calories burned in bed, of course.)

 Remember: There’s no single routine that’s guaranteed to provide better sex, but exercise helps!
-Sex is highly dependent on heart rate, blood pressure, respiratory rate, and muscle contractions.
+Sex is on heart rate, blood pressure, respiratory rate, and muscle contractions.
 So think about which muscles you use while you’re in bed and find a routine that gets them ready for a nice workout session — in the gym and the bedroom.

 Nicole Davis is a Boston-based writer, ACE-certified personal trainer, and health enthusiast who works to help women live stronger, healthier, happier lives.
 Her philosophy is to embrace your curves and create your fit — whatever that may be!
 She was featured in Oxygen magazine’s “Future of Fitness” in the June 2016 issue.
 Follow her on Instagram.